Monday, 30 September 2024

 He works precisely, not artistically, he follows the lead of the KFE by using stacked forms (earlier letters above later ones) only if and when the vowel signs can be places exactly above or below its seat, and each letter being always the same ‒ swash forms of rāʾ, zai, kāf, elongated nūn and end yāʾ being the exception.

-He copied the qurʾānic text (not the taʿrīf) of the KFE of 1952 (i.e. the Moroccan text of al-Ḥusainī al-Ḥaddād al-Mālikī with the modifications (esp. pause signs) by ʿAlī Muḥammad aḍ-Ḍabbāʿ) with even less stacked forms on 604 pages as made common by Haǧǧ Ḥāfiẓ ʿUṯmān Ḫalīfa QayišZāde an-Nūrī al-Burdurī (d.
-1894) (each ǧuz ‒ except the last because of the many sura title boxes ‒ on twenty pages, all verses ending in the bottom left corner including 2:282) ‒ this template is called ber kenar/one edge in Turkish and maḫtūm in Arabic.
+He copied the qurʾānic text (not the taʿrīf) of the KFE of 1952 (i.e. the Moroccanly written text of al-Ḥusainī al-Ḥaddād al-Mālikī with the modifications (esp. pause signs) by ʿAlī Muḥammad aḍ-Ḍabbāʿ) with even less stacked forms on 604 pages as made common by Haǧǧ Ḥāfiẓ ʿUṯmān Ḫalīfa QayišZāde an-Nūrī al-Burdurī (d.
+1894) (each ǧuz ‒ except the last because of the many sura title boxes ‒ on twenty pages, all verses ending in the bottom left corner including 2:282) ‒ this template is called ber kenar/one edge/corner in Turkish (pojok in Indonesian) and maḫtūm in Arabic.

 الدار الشامية للمعارف بالإشتراك مع مكتبة دار الملاح, دمشق ١٣٩٩ ١٩٧٩,

-Although his manuscript got several seals of being without mistakes (see above), it had five minor mistakes; apart from them it is a faithful reproduction of the KFE of 1952 with all its features (notably pause signs).
+Although his manuscript got several seals of being without mistakes (see above), it had three minor mistakes; apart from them it is a faithful reproduction of Q52, the text of the KFE of 1952 with all its features (notably pause signs).

 on the next page we have هٰذان instead of هٰذٰن :